▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The traditional siamese has stayed quite true to this initial appearance, with its body and head round.
 On the other hand, decades of selective breeding have made the Modern Siamese cat away from the morphology of its ancestor and show more extreme forms: a body delgado, long and tubular, a head long in the shape of a triangle, ears very big and a tail very long and thin.

-Therefore, it is quite legitimate that these two cats are considered today as two different breeds, Although they share their intense blue eyes.
+So, it is quite legitimate that these two cats are considered today as two different breeds, Although they share their intense blue eyes.
 The work of the breeders has also made it possible to eliminate the problem of strabismus that affected both, as well as the crooked tail.

 The Modern siamese it is a medium size cat, lanky (Eastern) and elegant looking.
 Slim and athletic, they have a very harmonious overall look.
-However, he is quite muscular, which explains why it is heavier than one might think at first glance.
+But, he is quite muscular, which explains why it is heavier than one might think at first glance.

 Its long body has a tubular shape, with shoulders and hips of equal width.
 Has firm musculature and fine bone structure.
 The tail it is long and fine and ends in a point.